kadishmal/cubrid-cookbook/README.md

 ## Description

+Provides recipies to:

-Provides recipies to install [CUBRID Database](http://www.cubrid.org) (*version 9.0, 8.4.3, and 8.4.1*), CUBRID PDO, PHP, Perl, and Python drivers (*see [Recipies](#recipes) below*), [CUBRID Web Manager](http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager), create the [demodb](http://www.cubrid.org/wiki_tutorials/entry/getting-started-with-demodb-cubrid-demo-database) or any number of other user defined databases, automatically configure CUBRID HA and [CUBRID SHARD](http://www.cubrid.org/blog/news/announcing-cubrid-9-0-with-3x-performance-increase-and-sharding-support/) in multi VM environment, and confirgure additional brokers.
+- install [CUBRID Database](http://www.cubrid.org) (*version 9.1, 9.0, 8.4.3, and 8.4.1*), CUBRID PDO, PHP, Perl, and Python drivers (*see [Recipies](#recipes) below*), as well as [CUBRID Web Manager](http://www.cubrid.org/wiki_tools/entry/cubrid-web-manager);
+- create the [demodb](http://www.cubrid.org/wiki_tutorials/entry/getting-started-with-demodb-cubrid-demo-database) or any number of other user defined databases;
+- automatically configure CUBRID HA and [CUBRID SHARD](http://www.cubrid.org/blog/news/announcing-cubrid-9-0-with-3x-performance-increase-and-sharding-support/) in multi VM environment;
+- CUBRID SHARD can be configured with both CUBRID and MySQL backends.
+- configure additional brokers.

 This **cubrid** cookbook is tested on [Vagrant](http://www.vagrantup.com/) boxes as well as plain vanilla Linux (*see [Platform](#platform) below*).